swaldhoer/native-lua/README.rst

 But this does not allow a good platform and compiler independent way of building and testing `Lua`, especially testing is not that simple as it should be.
-Therefore this project tries a platform and compiler independent waf of building **and** testing `Lua`.
+Therefore this project tries to implement a platform and compiler independent way of building **and** testing `Lua`.

 ******
 How-To